 On Nov.
 6, 2018, the City of Tucson voters approved Proposition 407, a $225 million bond package for capital improvements via General Obligation bonds.
-A bond oversight commission will be created to oversee funding and monitor the progress of projects.
-You can complete the membership application online.
+A bond oversight commission oversees funding and monitors the progress of projects.

-The bond funds will be dedicated to improving City parks amenities - including playgrounds, sports fields, pools, splash pads, and recreation centers - as well as connections (defined as pedestrian pathways, bicycle pathways, pedestrian, and bicycle safety).
+The bond funds will be dedicated to improving City parks amenities (including playgrounds, sports fields, pools, splash pads, and recreation centers) as well as connections (pedestrian pathways, bicycle pathways, pedestrian, and bicycle safety).

 Learn more about the approved Parks and Connections projects using the Interactive Story Map.
 The Story Map is a great online tool that will work with your computer or mobile device allowing you to obtain detailed information about the types of projects, read definitions and see illustrations of elements like Greenways and Walkability Projects, and identify the specific locations of the approved capital bond projects.

 The Story Map is divided into two sections:

 - A Story Panel, on the left of the map screen, that allows you to scroll up and down vertically when on a computer or pad/tablet device to explore the different categories of projects via narrative text and images

 - And an Interactive Map, taking up the rest of the screen, that identifies the locations of the projects you are seeing as you scroll through the story and allows you to use your cursor to click on specific Parks or Connections projects activating a pop-up information box.